Brian Balfour-Oatts: Current Activity

 In February 2023 Balfour-Oatts co-curated Pierre Soulages: Une Lumière Infinie, the first major posthumous exhibition of the work of the French painter and printmaker at Phillips (auctioneers) in London.

-Brian Balfour-Oatts was appointed advisor to the Estate of Emily Fisher Landau for art related matters in 2023.
-The evening auction of Emily Fisher Landau's collection in November 2023 at Sotheby's New York brought $406.4m, the 4th highest sale total in Sotheby's history and the most valuable sale ever devoted to a female collector in auction history.
-The star of the sale was Pablo Picasso's 1932 painting Femme à la montre, which made $139.4m and was the most valuable work sold at auction that year.
-The average lot value was $13m and 5 works sold for more than $20m, including iconic paintings by Jasper Johns and Ed Ruscha.
-Artist's records were set for Agnes Martin and Mark Tansey and the value of the collection made it one of the top 5 single-owner estate sales in history, alongside those of Peggy and David Rockefeller and Paul Allen.
+Balfour-Oatts was appointed advisor to the Estate of Emily Fisher Landau for art related matters in 2023.
+The auction of Emily Fisher Landau's collection in November 2023 at Sotheby's New York brought $406.4m, the 4th highest sale total in Sotheby's history and the most valuable sale ever devoted to a female collector in auction history.
+The sale was led by Pablo Picasso’s Femme à la montre (1932), which sold for $139.4 million, the highest auction price of the year.
+The average lot reached $13 million, with five works exceeding $20 million, including pieces by Jasper Johns and Ed Ruscha.
+Records were set for Agnes Martin and Mark Tansey.
+The collection ranked among the five most valuable single-owner estate sales, alongside those of Peggy Rockefeller and David Rockefeller and Paul Allen.